questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Lenchen,

-Estrogen treatment does not necessarily make migraines worse.
-If this was the case 10 years ago, it doesn't mean that it will happen now.
-Ultimately, it must be individually considered what should be achieved, with what effort and with what risk.
-Since you currently have very comprehensive migraine prevention including neuromodulation, there is a better chance that the migraines will remain stable despite fertility treatment.
+Estrogen therapy doesn't necessarily worsen migraine symptoms.
+If it did 10 years ago, it doesn't mean it will happen again now.
+Ultimately, a case-by-case assessment is necessary, weighing the benefits against the risks and potential benefits.
+Since you currently have comprehensive migraine prevention, including neuromodulation, there's a better chance your migraines will remain stable despite fertility treatment.

 Kind regards